Everything you experience in life as a woman is worth it. Even the moments when you ask yourself “why is this happening to me”.

 The strength and wisdom of a woman is definitely obvious and valued.
 So, what if another woman hasn’t quite found her inner strength or wisdom yet?

-Should all woman be obligated to help her find it?
+Should all women be obligated to help her find it?

 I think there could be two answers to this question.